Legal recognition of non-binary gender: Austria

 On 15 June 2018, the Austrian Constitutional Court reached a decision, published in a news release on 29 June, that Article 8 of the European Convention on Human Rights guarantees recognition of gender identity beyond the binary male or female, and that people with a variation in gender development other than male or female must be allowed to leave a gender entry empty and must be allowed to have a positive other entry implemented.
 They also found that current law is not in contradiction to these requirements, and can be interpreted in a way that is conformant to the constitutional right of recognition of gender identity via Article 8 of the ECHR.
 The Court ruled that the national interests listed in Article 8.1 ECHR do not outweigh the very sensible interest of an individual to recognition of their personal life, including gender identity, and that other laws can be adapted if needed.
 The Court indicate that administrative bodies may require proof of the adequacy of a change to an entry and the relation to a person's actual social life, and that Article 8.1 ECHR does not establish a right to arbitrarily named entries.
 They have not decided on a specific name a third gender option should have, but cite recommendations as "divers", "inter", "offen".

 Alex Jürgen, an intersex activist, fought for their right to have a non-binary option in their passport and was the first person in Austria to receive it.

 Options besides male and female are only available for intersex people, who are required to provide medical records to prove their sex.

 Each year at least 35 children in Austria are reported to be born with ambiguous sex characteristics.
 Surgical interventions on intersex children, to make them fit one of the binary sex characteristics, are criticized by Verein Intergeschlechtliche Menschen Österreich (VIMÖ), an Austrian association fighting for the rights of intersex people.
 They demand that children should be free to decide on these matters when they are grown up.

 Johannes Wahala, president of the Austrian Society For Sexologies and head of Beratungsstelle Courage advice center in Graz condemns these operations and wishes for the introduction of a third gender.

+On December 18, 2025, the Austrian Constitutional Court ruled that Article 8 of the European Convention of Human Rights prevents the civil registry office from restricting their register to only male and female identities.
+The court found that the subject's self-identification was the principle guiding requests to alter or remove male and female markers, thus striking down the administrative practice of requiring medical proof.